IanMarteens/Austra/README.md

 * More matrix decompositions are crucial.
 * Complex matrices.
 * More transforms.
-* A good simplex implementation could be nice.
-* We will probably need to add support for 64 bits integers.
+* Support for 64 bits integers.
 * Optional task-based concurrency for big matrices and vectors.
 * Sparse matrices.
 * It can be useful to allow date homogenization for time series, both by adjusting common ranges and by interpolating missing values.